 Looking for the best supplements to keep you going during the day?
 Here are our 5 Essential Supplements You Can’t Live Without

 Approximately 50 million Americans or one in five people suffer from some 80 autoimmune diseases, according to the American Autoimmune Related Diseases Association (AARDA) — and that figure is on the rise.
-I myself suffer from Lupus, which is when inflammation occurs all over the body, among other nasty effects.
-Autoimmune condition is the process where the immune system mistakenly recognizes the body’s own proteins as foreign invaders and produces antibodies that attack healthy cells and tissues, causing various diseases such as multiple sclerosis, juvenile diabetes, scleroderma, and chronic active hepatitis.
+I myself suffer from Lupus, which is when inflammation occurs all over the body, among other nasty effects. is the process where the immune system mistakenly recognizes the body’s own proteins as foreign invaders and produces antibodies that attack healthy cells and tissues, causing various diseases such as multiple sclerosis, juvenile diabetes, scleroderma, and chronic active hepatitis.

 Rather than let Western Medicine tell me I had to go on antidepressants or steroids my entire life, I took matters into my own hands and started doing some heavy research.
 Part of my regime includes five essential supplements.